Ruthenic/rodder/docs/html/_sources/index.rst.txt

 To install rodder, you have to:
 	- Clone the git repo with `git clone https://github.com/Ruthenic/rodder`
 	- Run the `setup.py` file, and answer all prompts
 	- You're done!
-Make sure to update the default repo with `rodder install` before using!
+Make sure to update the default repo with `rodder update` before using!
 ..
   TODO: Allow setup to be ran with a bash oneliner with curl or wget or something